 But there is good news…

 The beauty of caloric restriction adaptation is that eating reverses the effects.
-If you were waiting for the big announcement – that was it.
+If you were waiting for the big announcement—this is it.

 Technically, I am unaware of a strict definition that has been established, so I’ll establish one for the sake of conversation and reference only.

 Short-term refeeds are short breaks from a deficit state.
 The purpose is to maintain quality metabolic or psychological behavior.
-These can come in as short forms like cheat meals, whole weekends off, long-term, several-week periods, or your standard total break from dieting all together.
-When embarking on a break, I see the background information as suggesting you are staving off abnormal adaptation.
-In short, you are still in a good place, taking part in proper deloads, resting, and diet breaks on a regular basis.
+These can come in forms such as cheat meals, whole weekends off, long-term several-week periods, or your standard total break from dieting all together.
+When embarking on a break, I see the background information suggest you are staving off abnormal adaptation.
+In short, you are still in a good place, taking part in proper deloads, resting, and incorporating diet breaks on a regular basis.
 You are avoiding any detrimental negative consequences from dieting down, at least beyond normal adaptations.